Mobile-First Design: What it is & How to implement it

 Your Customers Are Already Here

-In 2023, mobile devices generated over 60% of all website traffic worldwide.
+In 2023, mobile devices accounted for over 60% of global website traffic.
 That number is not going down.
-For your small business, it's even higher.
-Your customer's first, second, and third interaction with your brand happens on a phone.
+For your small business, it’s even higher.
+Your customer’s first, second, and third interaction with your brand happens on a phone.

 To treat your mobile site as an afterthought is to ignore most of your audience.
 It’s like setting up a beautiful shop on the high street but bricking up the front door.